Kingdom of Yemen: World War II and after

-Although Imam Yahya was anti-British and close to the Axis powers, to which the Kingdom of Italy belonged, II.
-He pursued a isolationist policy throughout World War II.
-Although it did not participate in the war, it faced famines in Yemen like Türkiye.
+Although Imam Yahya was anti-British and close to the Axis powers, he pursued an isolationist policy throughout World War II.
 In 1943, a major famine occurred in Yemen.
 Although it was suggested to the Imam to open the state's reserves, he did not accept it.

 In 1944, the poet Muhammad Mahmud Al-Zubayri, nicknamed the "Father of the Revolution" in the North, returned to Yemen from Egypt, but soon fled to the south and founded the Great Yemen Assembly.

 In 1945, Yemen became a founding member of the Arab League.

 On 4 March 1946, President Harry Truman recognized the Kingdom of Yemen as a sovereign state in a letter to Imam Yahya, the king of Yemen.

 Ibrahim bin Yahya When his father, Imam Yahya, fell ill in the city of al-Rawda in 1946, he contacted several commanders and tribal leaders and arranged for the Dar Al-Hajar, al-Salalah in the city of Sana'a.
 He planned to seize power by capturing important points such as the Palace and arresting his father and brother Ali bin Yahya.
 He showed his plan to people he trusted, such as the poet Ahmed bin Muhammad al-Shami, but no one supported him.
 Because he was worried that his plan would go to his father, he faked being sick and started rumors that he was going crazy and having epileptic seizures in order to escape from Yemen.
 Since doctors could not find a solution, they advised his father to be sent to Ethiopia.
 They left Yemen with Professor Ahmed al-Burak, who knew English well, to be their translator.
 After staying in Asmara for a while, they went to the city of Aden and Ibrahim joined the Ahrar Party, which was established against his father's rule.

 On 30 September 1947, Yemen joined the United Nations.
 In the mid-20th century, most Yemeni Jews left Yemen and emigrated to the newly established Israel.

 In 1948, nearly 100 members of the Free Yemen Society were arrested for distributing leaflets against authoritarian rule.

-A small expeditionary force was sent to the 1948 Arab-Israeli War.
+A small expeditionary force was sent to the 1948 Arab–Israeli War.